IkramBlsl/Projet_SMA/README.md

 **Interact**:
 - Observe the interactions between agents in the console output.
-- Agents will engage in buying, selling, producing, and consuming merchandise.
+- Agents will engage in buying, selling, producing, and consuming products.

 ## Documentation